okoha-elizabeth/e_commerce-query-2/README.md

 2. Customers Table: Contains customer-related information such as city and customer ID

 # Concepts Covered
-1. Joins
+## Joins
 Combined multiple tables to create a unified dataset

-2. Advanced Filtering
+## Advanced Filtering
-a.
-Applied conditional logic to refine datasets
+1. Applied conditional logic to refine datasets
-b.
-Used WHERE, HAVING, and date-based filters to isolate relevant records
+2. Used WHERE, HAVING, and date-based filters to isolate relevant records

-3. Aggregation & Grouping
+## Aggregation & Grouping
-a.
-Used GROUP BY and aggregate functions (SUM, COUNT, AVG) b.Structured data for meaningful summaries
+1. Used GROUP BY and aggregate functions (SUM, COUNT, AVG) 2.Structured data for meaningful summaries

 # Business Questions Answered
-1.Monthly Revenue
+## Monthly Revenue
-a.
-Calculated total revenue generated per month
+1. Calculated total revenue generated per month
-b.
-Identified revenue trends over time
+2. Identified revenue trends over time

-2. Top Performing Month
+## Top Performing Month
-a.
-Determined the month with the highest revenue
+1. Determined the month with the highest revenue
-b.
-Highlighted peak business performance period
+2. Highlighted peak business performance period

-3. Top City by Revenue
+## Top City by Revenue
-a.
-Identified the city generating the highest revenue
+1. Identified the city generating the highest revenue

 # Key Insights
 1. Revenue patterns show variation across different months with January as the top preforming month